 The highly trained Indonesian chefs ensure that every meal will be a mouth-watering feast of delicious Indonesian and international favourites.
 Guests can select from an extensive a la carte menu where all meals are prepared fresh on a daily basis.
 Local produce is sourced in the local market each morning.

-If you are travelling with up to five of your diving friends, you can also experience a unique service only offered by Eco Divers Resort Lembeh: a “Private Dining Experience”.
+If you are traveling with up to five of your diving friends, you can also experience a unique service only offered by Eco Divers Resort Lembeh: a “Private Dining Experience”.
 Your private hostess serves you dinner in the privacy of your very own air-conditioned dining room.
 This stand-out service comes as part of their standard package.

 Eco Divers Resort Lembeh is not a place for non-divers but is a place where serious divers will enjoy the fact that everything is centred on diving – day in, day out.